Electric Vehicles Factsheet

 Policies and Incentives

-- Under the Inflation Reduction Act, eligible new EV purchases qualified for a federal tax credit of up to $7,500 through 2032.
-Recent legislation reverts this to September 2025.11,16
+• Under the 2022 Inflation Reduction Act, eligible new EV purchases qualified for a federal tax credit of up to $7,500 through 2032.
+Recent legislation ended this program in September 2025.11,16

-- In 2023, 14 state governments provided BEV incentives for buyers, with an average value of around $2,000.15 CA, CO, CT, MA, ME, OR, PA, and RI offered additional incentives to low-income buyers, or those living in air pollution districts.15,23
+• In 2023, 14 state governments provided BEV incentives for buyers, with an average value of around $2,000.15 View local and state incentives at dsireusa.org.

 Limitations and Barriers

-- Lithium-ion batteries in BEVs consist of cells in modules within the battery pack, making up 70-85% of battery weight.
+• Lithium-ion batteries in BEVs consist of cells within the battery pack.
 These batteries contain minerals such as lithium, nickel, cobalt, manganese, graphite, and copper.
 As a result, BEVs contain about six times more minerals by mass than ICEVs.25

-- Lithium recycling infrastructure could reduce supply chain pressure, but recovery remains challenging due to the lack of battery standardization, limited regulation, and high operational costs.26,27
+• Lithium recycling infrastructure could reduce supply chain pressure, but recovery remains challenging due to the lack of battery standardization, limited regulation, and high operational costs.26,27 Currently, less than 5% of lithium-ion batteries are recycled.21

-- Low-income households face the highest EV energy burden; the share of income spent on charging costs.28 Adopting EVs would reduce both GHGs and energy burden for over 90% of vehicle-owning U.S. households.28
+• Adopting EVs would reduce both GHG emissions and energy burden for over 90% of vehicle-owning U.S. households.28

-- China and the EU have steadily expanded charging networks in line with EV growth.
-The U.S. and U.K. have lagged, with the U.S. reaching a ratio of 32 EVs per public charging point.6
+• China and the EU have steadily expanded charging networks in line with EV growth.
+The U.S. and U.K. have lagged, with the U.S. reaching a ratio of 32 EVs per public charging point in 2024.
+The global ratio is 11 EVs per public charging point.6

 Solutions and Sustainable Actions

-- On average, new BEVs across the U.S. have 57% lower total life cycle GHG emissions than comparable ICEVs (pickup, SUV, sedan).
-BEVs generate roughly twice the production phase emissions of ICEVs, largely during battery production.31
+• On average, new 300-mile range BEVs across the U.S. have 72% lower total life cycle GHG emissions than comparable ICEVs.21

-Lifetime GHG Emissions for Each Vehicle Class and Powertrain Combination Averaged Across the U.S. (g CO2e/mi)31
+Lifetime GHG Emissions for Each Vehicle Class and Powertrain Combination Averaged Across the U.S. (g CO2e/mi)38

 1. U.S. Department of Energy (DOE) Electric Vehicles.